shekeriev/kubernetes-gitops-w-argocd/demo/README.md

 argocd app delete gitops-app-helm gitops-app-kust gitops-app-yaml
 ```

-(Use this) Or delete all that have particular label
+(Use this) Or delete all that have a particular label

 ```bash
 argocd app delete -l purpose=gitops-demo